-Reporting of Crime on the Licensed Premises or Othewise Related to a Retail Marijuana - B. Reporting of Crime on the Licensed Premises or Othewise Related to a Retail Marijuana Establishment.
-A Retail Marijuana Establishment and all Licensees employed by the Retail Marijuana Establishment shall report to the Division any discovered plan or other action of any Person to (1) commit theft, burglary, underage sales, diversion of marijuana or marijuana product, or other crime related to the operation of the subject Retail Marijuana Establishment; or (2) compromise the integrity of the Inventory Tracking System.
+- A. A. Manager Change Must Be Reported. - When Required.
+A Retail Marijuana Establishment shall provide the Division a written report within seven days after any change in manager occurs. - B2.
+Licensee Must Maintain Record of Reported Change.
+A Retail Marijuana Establishment must also maintain a copy of this written report with its business records. - Consequence of Failure to Report.
+Failure to report a change in a timely manner may result in discipline. - B. Reporting of Crime on the Licensed Premises or Othewise Related to a Retail Marijuana Establishment.
+A Retail Marijuana Establishment and all Licensees associated with the Retail Marijuana Establishment, must report to the Division any discovered or suspected plan, scheme, or other action of any Person to (1) commit theft, burglary, underage sales, diversion of marijuana or marijuana product, or other crime related to the operation of the Retail Marijuana Establishment; or (2) compromise the integrity of the Retail Marijuana Establishment's operations.
 A report shall be made as soon as possible after the discovery of the action, but not later than 14 days.
-Nothing in this paragraph (B) alters or eliminates any obligation a Retail Marijuana Establishment or Licensee may have to report criminal activity to a local law enforcement agency.